 Kids can celebrate World Oceans Day too by learning more about the ocean.
 Books like “I Can Save the Ocean!” by Alison Inches, and “All the Way to the Ocean” by Joel Harper are great introductions even for lower elementary students.
 Visit www.worldoceansday.org/octonauts to download the free resource kit from the Octonauts TV and book series for kids.
 The kit includes printable coloring sheets, poster, and a scavenger hunt game.

 Another fun way to celebrate the ocean is by making a craft from recyclable materials.
 Cut a V-shape into one end of a toilet paper tube and you have the beginnings of a shark’s mouth.
-Use the excess pieces of paperboard for a fin and tail, color or paint it grey, add some eyes and teeth and you’re done.
-Or turn a plastic fruit cup upside down and glue strips of color paper inside to create a jelly fish with long tentacles.
+Use the excess pieces of paperboard for a fin and tail, color or paint it gray, add some eyes and teeth and you’re done.
+Or turn a plastic fruit cup upside down and glue strips of color paper inside to create a jellyfish with long tentacles.

 A plastic water bottle or a milk carton laid on its side are ideal for a small toy boat.
 Cut an opening at the top of the boat’s surface, then add a mast and sail made from drinking straws and scrap paper to complete the look.
 These really float and are fun to use in the bathtub or swimming pool.
 With a little creativity and paint, a plain paper plate can become a seashell or fish.
 The more kids learn the better prepared they will be to help keep the ocean healthy too.